 What is the difference between the CIEH / RSPH / HABC?

 The Chartered Institute of Environmental Health (CIEH) is a registered charity and the professional voice for environmental health.
-It sets standards, accredits courses and qualifications for the education of members and other environmental health practitioners.
+It sets standards, accredits its own courses qualifications for the education of members and other environmental health practitioners.
 In Scotland, REHIS (The Royal Environmental Health Institute of Scotland) is the professional body and offers similar qualifications.

 The RSPH is an independent charity formed in October 2008 with the merger of the Royal Society of Health (RSH) and the Royal Institute of Public Health (RIPH).
 Almost 100,000 people take their qualification each year in subjects such as food hygiene, health and safety and health improvements.